Music in 18th-Century Newcastle

 Lucie Skeaping explores the story of the virtuoso German violinist Thomas Baltzar, nicknamed "The Incomparable Lubicer".
 He caused a storm in early 17th Century England and was acclaimed as the greatest violinist in the world.

-Early music stalwart, the soprano Dame Emma Kirkby chooses some of her favourite seasonal music from the Middle Ages, Renaissance and Baroque.
+Early music stalwart, the soprano Dame Emma Kirkby is today's guest presenter of The Early Music Show, and chooses some of her favourite seasonal music from the Middle Ages, Renaissance and Baroque. (photo: Bibi Basch).

 Lucie Skeaping celebrates the 40th anniversary of the UK's pioneering period orchestra, the Academy of Ancient Music, in the company of Music Director Richard Egarr.
 Together they look back over the orchestra's history and listen to some of its most important recordings.

-Lucie Skeaping in conversation with Peter Phillips, director of the Renaissance choral group the Tallis Scholars, which maintains its world wide popularity 40 years after it was founded.
-Over the years, many of their 60 or so CD recordings have reached iconic status and Peter will be choosing some o
+Lucie Skeaping's guest is Peter Phillips, director of the Renaissance choral group the Tallis Scholars, which maintains its world wide popularity 40 years after it was founded.
+Over the years, many of their 60 or so CD recordings have reached iconic status and Peter will be choosing some of the high

 Virtually unknown a few decades ago, Georg Philipp Telemann's orchestral suite 'Hamburger Ebb' und Fluth' (Hamburg Ebb and Flow) is fast becoming a rival to Handel's 'Water Music'.
 Written in 1723 to celebrate the centenary of the Hamburg Admiralty it tackles watery subjects such as the sea deities

-Singer Donald Greig has established a long career performing with groups such as the Tallis Scholars and the Orlando Consort, of which he is a founder member.
+The singer Donald Greig has established a long career performing with groups such as the Tallis Scholars and the Orlando Consort, of which he is a founder member.
 Last year he wrote his first novel - Time Will Tell - which recently came out in paperback.
-It tells parallel stories set in the 1990s world
+It tells parallel stories set in the 1990s wo

 To celebrate the 850th anniversary of the first stone of Notre Dame de Paris being laid, Catherine Bott explores the beginnings of music in the great cathedral.